sara-sabr/ITStrategy/_pages/en/capabilities.md

 #### Who is it for

-IT teams in IITB but any Dev team can benefit from this tool.
+All teams in IITB looking to continuously improve themselves and support the improvement efforts of their peers.

 #### What is the purpose of the Assessment tool